BiancaTaisePommerening/Bike_Sharing/README.md

 ## Project Overview

-The purpose of this project is to analyze New York City's citybike, in order to have results that might be useful for analyzing the viability of opening a bike-share system in Des Moines, Iowa.
+The purpose of this project is to analyze New York City's citybike, to get results that might be useful for analyzing the viability of opening a bike-share system in Des Moines, Iowa.

 # Design Solution